joecjj/CSC3001-Capstone-Project/README.md

 ## Setup Requirements
 Kubernetes, Docker , Docker-compose, Skaffold

-## Run source code using skaffold dev command
+## How to run source code
-Bus Dashboard folder consists of the source code for Bus Dashboard application.
+Generate Kubernetes secret JWT_KEY in Kubernetes cluster Bus Dashboard folder consists of the source code for Bus Dashboard application.

 Ticketing machine consists of the source code for Ticketing Machine application